gravwell/kits/sysmon/README.md

 * `Sysmon: Windows Registry Environment Modification` Query to show all registry write activity to system wide environment variables
 * `Sysmon: Errors` Windows Sysmon Error events
 * `Sysmon: Network connection by IP Protocol` Chart of IPv4 vs IPv6 Connection activity
-* `Sysmon: Process Rare Extensions` Table of rarely image extensions on processes
+* `Sysmon: Process Rare Extensions` Table of rare image process extensions
 * `Sysmon: DNS Errors Over Time` Chart categorizing the DNS errors by error type over time
-* `Sysmon: Process Creation Via Multiple Paths` Table showing a list of processes where the same image has is seen executing from multiple image locations
+* `Sysmon: Process Creation via Multiple Paths` Table showing a list of processes where the same image is seen executing from multiple image locations
 * `Sysmon: Process Creation Events Table as Share of Whole` Table of process creation event counts by computer with a calculation of the share of total process events across all machines
 * `Sysmon: Process Tampering Event Counts by Type` Table of Sysmon process tampering events by type
 * `Sysmon: DNS Beaconing` Table of hosts that are queried at regular intervals